Table of Contents

 Etiology of HSP

-Infections may precede development of HSP;
+Infections that may precede the development of HSP:

 - Group A streptococcal infections (most common)

 - Mycoplasma infection

 - Typhoid and paratyphoid